 How to store:

-Store any leftover fried rice in the fridge in an airtight container for up to 5 days.
-It also freezes well for up to 3 months.
+Store any leftover tuna fried rice in the fridge in an airtight container for up to 5 days.
+It also freezes well for up to 3 months in a freezer safe container.

 You can but be aware this will make this recipe taste much more fishy, so if you don't love the flavour of tuna I don't recommend it.
 If you want to increase the protein content of this recipe I would recommend adding an extra egg or two instead.